-Welcome to the 5th instalment to a series which began back in 1988.
+Welcome to the 5th instalment of a series that began back in 1988.

 This time Police Officer John McClane (Bruce Willis) receives word about his son, Jack, who is in trouble in Russia.
 John goes to Russia only to find his son Jack (Jai Courtney) is, in fact, an undercover CIA agent.
 Both are now on the run and being hunted by a new group of villains, meaning this father and son duo must now get along and work together to survive the day or they will “Die Hard”.